SSRIs like Celexa and the Risks of Serotonin Syndrome

 “Sylvia” was diagnosed with major depression and was prescribed Celexa.
 After 3 months of drug therapy, she was experiencing feelings of restlessness and having panic attacks at work for the first time in her life.
 She should speak to her prescriber about these likely Celexa side effects.

 “William” was happily married with 2 kids and a beautiful wife, but feeling bored, and without direction in his career.
 His prescriber diagnosed him with mild depression and started him on Celexa.
-After one month, William was experiencing sexual dysfunction for the first time ever, and was still bored and unhappy in his career.
-As he never had these symptoms before Celexa, he spoke to his prescriber who began a gradual withdrawal of the Celexa.
-These adverse reactions disappeared, and William was referred to lifestyle counseling where he worked on a new and more satisfying career path, and found a new exuberance in his life.
+After one month, William was experiencing sexual dysfunction for the first time ever.
+As he never had this symptom before Celexa, he spoke to his prescriber who began a gradual withdrawal of the Celexa.
+The adverse reactions disappeared, and William was referred to lifestyle counseling where he worked on a new and more satisfying career path, and found a new exuberance in his life.

 “George” was prescribed Celexa at age 28, and was doing OK on it for a year.
 Then he was diagnosed with an ulcer and was prescribed a heartburn medication as a maintenance treatment.
 Due to his discomfort, he took a double dose of this medication one night and was awoken with an extreme headache, visual hallucination, and disorientation.
 His prescriber traced this episode to the heartburn medication, which was terminated.
 George was referred to a nutritionist who changed his diet to exclude all inflammatory foods and beverages.
 On stopping the heartburn medication these side effects also stopped.
 However, if his prescriber had been unaware of such drug side effects, he could well have been misdiagnosed as psychotic or schizophrenic, and could have been subject to much unnecessary distress.